This post is part of a course on geometric modeling at the Summer Liberal Arts Institute for Computer Science held at Carleton College in 2021.

 Connect the corresponding vertices with lines.
 Between two neighboring lines you find a rectangle.
 Divide each rectangle into two triangles.

-This connection between cross sections is an extrusion.
+This connection between cross sections forms the extrusion.

 Write a function named